anton-martynov/samson-conspiracy-cf/Graphite_25/README.md

 The RECORD button used as Shift.

+The S1 slider controls volume of master track.

 | Control | Action             | With Shift |
 | ------- | ------------------ | ---------- |
 | RWD     | Select Prev Track  |            |